sbuss/gocon-tokyo/talk-notes.md

 # slide 5

+App Engine's purpose is to run untrusted code on Google servers with no virtual machine necessary.
+What could possibly go wrong?

-In addition to limiting the standard library of Go, we ran apps in a multi-tier sandbox to keep our customers safe.
+Well, a lot, so in addition to limiting the standard library of Go, we ran apps in a multi-tier sandbox to keep our customers safe.

 # slide 6